Skip to content

 Automatic Needle Threader

-Okay, let’s talk about the automatic needle threader on the Brother CS5055.
-I have to say, this is one of those features that, once you get used to it, you can’t live without.
-No more squinting and struggling to get that thread through the tiny eye of the needle!
+Alright, auto needle threader on the Brother CS5055.
+I just have to say that this is one of those features that, once you use them for a while, you can’t imagine going back.
+No longer will you need to squint and struggle trying to get the thread through an impossibly small needle eye.

-The automatic needle threader is a game-changer, especially for those of us whose eyesight isn’t what it used to be.
+The automatic needle threader, which I’ve written about before, continues to be a game-changer for those of us whose eyesight isn’t what it used to be.

-It’s important to make sure the needle is in the highest position before you start, otherwise, the hook won’t line up correctly.
+You need to ensure the needle is in its highest position before you start work; otherwise, I found that the hook won’t sit properly.

-- Experiment with the thread direction.
-Sometimes, looping the thread the other way makes a difference.
+• Experiment with the thread direction.
+Sometimes, reversing the direction that the thread is looped through can also make a difference.

-- Once you master it, you’ll wonder how you ever sewed without it.
-It’s a huge time-saver, especially when you’re working on projects that require frequent thread changes.
-This is a great feature for the best sewing machines for beginners.
+• Once you learn it, you’ll ask yourself why you ever sewed without it.
+It saves so much time, especially if you’re working on a project that needs lots of thread changes.
+This is an awesome feature to have, especially when you are learning how to sew best sewing machines for beginners.

 I remember when I first got my CS5055, I struggled with the needle threader for a good half hour.
 I almost gave up!
 But after watching a few videos and experimenting with different techniques, I finally figured it out.
 Now, I can thread the needle in seconds.
 It’s all about finding what works best for you.

-It’s bright enough, but the shadow on the left side can be a bit distracting.
-Some users have also noted that the needle threader shadow can get in the way.
+It’s fairly bright, but you might find the shadow on the left to be a little distracting.
+Some users have also complained that the needle threader shadow can be disruptive.

 Top-Loading Bobbin

-I’ve found that one of the most user-friendly features of the Brother CS5055 is its top-loading bobbin.
+Auto Reverse Feature: One of the easiest user-friendly features in the Brother CS5055 is its top-loading bobbin.

-I really appreciate not having to bend over to the machine to see if I’m putting the bobbin in correctly.
-It’s so much easier to load and monitor the thread supply compared to front-loading systems.
+And I do a lot of threading on the machine and don’t have to bend down to the machine to see if the bobbin is in properly.
+It is so much easier to load and keep an eye on your thread supply than the front-loading systems.

 Here’s what I like about it:

-I also noticed that the machine has clear labeling for inserting and threading the bobbin, which is a great feature, especially for beginners.
-It takes away some of the mystery of bobbin setup, making the whole process much more approachable.
+I also saw that the machine has nice, visible instructions for inserting and threading the bobbin – a useful feature, more especially to beginners!
+It removes some of the mystery from setting up a bobbin so you feel like

 It’s one of those small things that makes a big difference in my sewing experience.
 I think the Brother CS5055 computerized sewing machine is a great choice for both beginners and experienced sewers alike.